meixingc/project_2_prompt/README.md

 ## Pre-Project Deliverable (Required)

-You must make a proposal and submit it to your squad leader by Thursday 11/3 at 9 am ET.
+You must make a proposal and submit it to your squad leader by Friday 2/24 at 9 am ET.
 Your squad leader will review and approve your proposal or meet with you to refine the scope.
 Your proposal **must** include:

 - A **description of the project** you'll be building with the objective described in non-technical language.
 - Digitally created **wireframes** outlining the key views within your app.